 Investments in equity and debt securities are recorded at fair market value in the statement of financial position.
 Any unrealized gains and losses on investments are included in investment income and reported in the statement of activities as increases or decreases in unrestricted net assets, unless their use is temporarily or permanently restricted by explicit donor stipulations, in which case unrealized gains or losses will affect temporarily restricted net assets.
 Investment income and gains restricted by donors are reported as increases in unrestricted net assets if the restrictions are met in the reporting period in which the income and gains are recognized.
-Investments are held in an endowment fund administered by the Delaware Community Foundation.
+Investments are held in an endowment fund administered by the Delaware Community Foundation which has variance power over the funds invested with them.